 - Assignments: There will be one in-class assignment and the final assignment.
 The assignment during the class will be due one week after it has been posted.
-I will post the final assignment before the last week of classes and it will be due on the last day of the finals week, on Friday, December 15, 2023 at 11:59 pm. - Exams: There will be only one in-class exam.
-I will set the date at the later time.
-Instead of the final exam there will be the final assignment.
+I will post the final assignment before the last week of classes and it will be due on the last day of the finals week, on Friday, June 14, 2024 at 11:59 pm. - Exam: There will be only one exam on Friday, May 31, 2024.
+The questions on this exam will be four important proofs and several definitions that were presented during the class.
+To help you prepare, I will post a list of proofs and definitions from which I will select the four proofs and several definitions for the exam.
+Since this is a small class, I hope that each one of you can allocate a two-hour window between 11 am and 2 pm on Friday, May 31, 2024, to allow you two hours to complete the exam.

-- Classroom presentations and participation are an important part of this class.
-You are expected to present your solutions to exercises from the notes in class.
-I will keep a record of each presentation.
-I will also keep a record of participation in classroom discussions and your posts in Canvas discussions.
-Based on the number and quality of your presentations and participation, I will give you a grade at the end of the quarter, an integer between 0 and 100.
-This integer will be your classroom presentation grade CP. - Grading: Your final grade will be determined using the following formula where HW is the sum of the homework grades, CP is the presentations grade, Ex is the exam grade, AC is the in-class assignment grade, and AF is the final assignment grade.
+- Participation is an important part of this class.
+You can earn participation points by asking or answering questions in class or initiating or participating in Canvas discussions.
+In Canvas discussions you can ask questions or answer questions posted by others.
+You can also comment on my class lecture notes, or my posts on the class website.
+At the end of the quarter, your participation grade will be determined based on the number and quality of your engagement in these activities.
+Your participation grade, denoted by PG, will be an integer between 0 and 100. - Grading: Your final grade will be determined using the following formula where HW is the sum of the five homework grades, PG is the participation grade, Ex is the exam grade, AC is the in-class assignment grade, and AF is the final assignment grade.
 Each of the numbers that appears in the above formula is an integer between 0 and 100, including 0 and 100.
 Your letter grade will be assigned according to the following table.

-$FG = \left[(HW + CP + Ex + AC + AF)/5 \right].$
+$$FG = \left[(HW + PG + Ex + AC + AF)/5 \right]$$